convince-project/AS2FM/docs/source/tutorials.rst

 Hands-on in-depth tutorial including verification: Fetch & Carry
 -----------------------------------------------------------------

 In this tutorial you will learn within around one hour how a fetch and carry robot scenario can be modeled in SCXML and how linear temporal logic properties can be verified on it.
-We translate the model of the robot and its environment with AS2FM into JANI for verification with `SMC Storm <https://github.com/convince-project/smc_storm>`_, our statistical model checking tool.
+You translate the model of the robot and its environment with AS2FM into JANI for verification with `SMC Storm <https://github.com/convince-project/smc_storm>`_, our statistical model checking tool.
-We will observe fulfilled and violated properties.
-By updating the model with more involved functionality in terms of probabilistic behavior and additional features in the behavior tree, we make in the end sure that the required properties hold.
+You will observe fulfilled and violated properties.
+By updating the model with more involved functionality in terms of probabilistic behavior and additional features in the behavior tree, you make in the end sure that the required properties hold.

 We assume some background in computer science or as a robotics developer but no knowledge about formal methods and model checking is required.

-You don't need to install AS2FM and SMC Storm locally on your machine.
-You can directly use the docker container, in which all tools are preinstalled, provided as a package on the `AS2FM Github page https://github.com/convince-project/AS2FM/pkgs/container/as2fm`_.

 Reference Model: Fetch & Carry Robot
 `````````````````````````````````````